Installing the Wazuh indexer step by step

 # update-rc.d wazuh-indexer defaults 95 10 # service wazuh-indexer start

 Repeat this stage of the installation process for every Wazuh indexer node in your multi-node cluster.
-Then proceed to the cluster initialization stage.
+Then proceed with initializing your single-node or multi-node cluster in the next stage.

 Run the Wazuh indexer